-Demolition at the Fairgrounds Underway for Nashville SC Stadium
+Demolition at Fairgrounds Underway for Nashville SC Stadium

-On Monday, demolition began at the Fairgrounds, where Nashville SC’s stadium, the largest soccer-specific venue in the country with 30,000 seats, will be located.
+On Monday, demolition began at the Tennessee State Fairgrounds, where Nashville SC’s stadium, the largest soccer-specific venue in the country with 30,000 seats, will be located.

 “In a period when there’s a lot of uncertainty, it’s great to have a little bit of positive news,” said Nashville SC CEO Ian Ayre.
 “This is an element of progress towards finally playing in our very own soccer-specific stadium at the Fairgrounds, an investment in our city, and a milestone in our club’s history that our supporters and all sports fans are eager to see come to life.”